 Applying for a blanket mortgage is not unlike one for a single property, just more rigorous.
 If you are seeking a blanket mortgage for 5 or more rental properties (1-20 units) and need $500K or more in blanket financing, consider ALB Commercial Capital.
 We can provide you access to programs that offer a loan-to-value up to 75%, fixed rates, and terms of 5 or 10 years.
 We offer free, no-obligation consultations to investors looking for flexible financing solutions.

 If you are seeking a blanket mortgage for 5 or more rental properties (1-20 units) and need $500K or more in blanket financing, consider ALB Commercial Capital.
 We have programs that offer a loan-to-value up to 75%, fixed rates, and terms of 5 or 10 years.
-To get pre-qualified or to find out more about our rental portfolio loan programs, please contact our office at 800-510-2214 to speak with one of our commercial loan Advisors or click here to request a Free consultation .to get prequalified
+To get pre-qualified or to find out more about our rental portfolio loan programs, please contact our office at800-510-2214 to speak with one of our commercial loan Advisors or click here to set up a free consultation to get prequalified